Roadmap

 - We can run everything

-elmcan compile - The VM runs every valid byrecode program we throw at it
+elmcan compile - The VM runs every valid bytecode program we throw at it

 - No matter what we give it, it doesn't crash